WesleyJw/Learning/Kubernets/spark_on_kubernetes_series/readme.md

 ### How to Monitoring Spark Cluster With Delight

-You basically need to add some config rows to your yaml file.
-In your yaml file put this code:
+You need to add some config rows to your YAML file.
+In your YAML file put this code:

 ```
  deps: